What is the issue?

 Our work on this issue:

 We also sent a letter to Governor John Bel Edwards, signed by 29 Louisiana business associations, chambers of commerce, economic development organizations and civic groups, urging him to protect funding for coastal restoration and to move forward with implementation of the state’s Coastal Master Plan.
-Read the letter here.

-A recent report released by our Coalition found that water management, which includes coastal restoration, coastal protection and urban water management, now represents the largest economic driver in southeast Louisiana and the second largest across the entire coastal zone.
+A 2016 report released by our Coalition found that water management, which includes coastal restoration, coastal protection and urban water management, now represents the largest economic driver in southeast Louisiana and the second largest across the entire coastal zone.
 This means that protecting funding for coastal restoration is a wise investment in our state’s future.

 - The Lens: “Raft of bills seeks to remove protections for dedicated coastal-restoration money” (March 24, 2016)